-- Can something like the Rust traits system [5] or Haskell classes [3] be used to provide types for overloaded operators, without hopelessly confusing learners? - Type inference currently infers monotypes for unannotated functions, in contrast to Quick-Look [?], which can infer generic types.
+- How many cases in strict mode cannot be inferred by the type inference system?
+Minimizing this kind of error is desirable, to make the type system as unobtrusive as possible. - Can something like the Rust traits system [5] or Haskell classes [3] be used to provide types for overloaded operators, without hopelessly confusing learners? - Type inference currently infers monotypes for unannotated functions, in contrast to Quick-Look [20], which can infer generic types.
 Will this be good enough for idiomatic Luau scripts? - Can type inference be used to infer the same types in strict and nonstrict mode, to ease migrating between modes, with the only difference being error reporting?